maxsitt/insect-detect-docs/docs/software/programming.md

   if the PiJuice battery charge level is higher than a specified threshold and the respective recording duration is conditional on the current charge level.

+For fully automated monitoring in the field, set up a [cron job](../pisetup/#set-up-cron-job){target=_blank} that will run the script automatically at each boot (after wake up by the PiJuice Zero).

 ??? question "No PiJuice Zero?"

     If you want to try the script without the PiJuice Zero pHAT connected to